 I'm now happily playing Castle Panic, Pandemic and Elder Sign (all featured on the show) as well as Forbidden Island, which Wil recommended on his blog.
 I've also got Flash Point Fire Rescue on my wish list.

 Read on to learn more about these fun cooperative board games!
-Titles have been listed more or less in order of difficulty (easiest to hardest), with the exception of Elder Sign; since it's related to Arkham Horror, I grouped those two together.
+Titles have been listed more or less in order of difficulty (easiest to hardest).

 Castle Panic - 2011 Games Magazine Top 100 Traditional Board Games